 The making of me politically.

 Filled with missionary zeal, I threw all my energies into showing teenagers from predominately poor and deprived homes (as my own was) that they had real potential, raw ability as yet untapped, something society could value when matured.
-Above all, they needed confidence, not to be a smarty pants, but not to fear words, to know how to use them to express themselves well.
+Above all, they needed confidence, not to be a smarty pants, but not to fear words, to know how to use them to express oneself well.

 It wasn’t about being an actor, for I taught the technical side of drama too, writing, set design, oratory work, presentation techniques, and musical performance.
 It was about imbuing them with self-confidence, and developing language ability.

 The drama class became the two-hour event of the week.
 Classes generally consisted of book or poetry readings, lots of improvisations to acquire skills in handling tricky real-life situations, role playing, movement work, social games that boosted communication skills, short sketches to act out, film analysis, and lots of writing.
 They learned how to handle everyday situations, to speak for themselves.

 The characters sported real Tommy guns, firing pin removed, the boxes they were packed in delicately opened by Special Branch and badly repacked to send on to the school from Bapty the theatrical armour and weapons suppliers.
 Revolution Revolve was a black comedy written two years before Buggsy Malone hit the big screen.